How to get a Virginia Driver's License

 All applicants need to be familiar with the Virginia Driver's Manual.
 Think you know the material?
 Take our DMV practice test now and test your driving knowledge.

-Once you receive a valid learners permit, you will then need to pass a road skills test to receive a VA drivers license.
+Once you receive a valid VA learners permit, you will then need to pass a road skills test to receive a VA drivers license.

 If you are age 19 or older, you must provide proof of successful completion of a state-approved driver education program or you must have held a learner's permit at least 30 days before taking the road skills test.